 Amiloride HCl is not metabolized by the liver but is excreted unchanged by the kidneys.
 About 50 percent of a 20 mg dose of Amiloride HCl is excreted in the urine and 40 percent in the stool within 72 hours.
 Amiloride has little effect on glomerular filtration rate or renal blood flow.
 Because Amiloride HCl is not metabolized by the liver, drug accumulation is not anticipated in patients with hepatic dysfunction, but accumulation can occur if the hepatorenal syndrome develops.

 Indications and Usage for Amiloride

-Amiloride HCl is indicated as adjunctive treatment with thiazide diuretics or other kaliuretic-diuretic agents in congestive heart failure or hypertension to:
+Amiloride HCl tablets are indicated as adjunctive treatment with thiazide diuretics or other kaliureticdiuretic agents in congestive heart failure or hypertension to:

 The use of potassium-conserving agents is often unnecessary in patients receiving diuretics for uncomplicated essential hypertension when such patients have a normal diet.
-Amiloride HCl has little additive diuretic or antihypertensive effect when added to a thiazide diuretic.
+Amiloride HCl tablets have little additive diuretic or antihypertensive effect when added to a thiazide diuretic.

-Amiloride HCl should rarely be used alone.
+Amiloride HCl tablets should rarely be used alone.
 It has weak (compared with thiazides) diuretic and antihypertensive effects.
-Used as single agents, potassium sparing diuretics, including Amiloride HCl, result in an increased risk of hyperkalemia (approximately 10% with Amiloride).
-Amiloride HCl should be used alone only when persistent hypokalemia has been documented and only with careful titration of the dose and close monitoring of serum electrolytes.
+Used as single agents, potassium sparing diuretics, including Amiloride HCl tablets, result in an increased risk of hyperkalemia (approximately 10% with Amiloride).
+Amiloride HCl tablets should be used alone only when persistent hypokalemia has been documented and only with careful titration of the dose and close monitoring of serum electrolytes.